 Do you want a successful live stream show?
 If your answer is a resounding yes, then you’re in the right place.
 In this post, we’re talking all about the run of show, which is basically how to plan out a successful live video show and how to use Ecamm Live to implement it.

 There are two main things that go into a successful live video:

 - Well planned content.
 What are you going to talk about?

-- The “Flow.”
-How do you move through your show in the software so that everything looks professional?
+- The “Flow” (we call this a run of show or runsheet).
+Basically, how do you move through your show in the software so that everything looks professional?

 Remember that a good live stream always requires planning.
 You’ll want to make sure you know what you’ll be talking about, how you’ll be talking about it, and how to use Ecamm Live to flow through your content efficiently and effectively.

 - How to structure a stream on the content side

 - Setting up your software for a successful stream

 - How to deliver value and engage (to avoid common mistakes)

 Want to know what gear Luria is using?
 Check out the full Go LIVE Now! gear guide.